Intelligence leaders testify after 'unprecedented' Russian hacking attack

 In December, the CIA determined that Russia was behind a secret intelligence operation to influence the U.S. election and, in part, to help Trump win, a congressional official knowledgeable on the matter told NBC News.

-In October, all 17 intelligence agencies signed onto a statement attributing the Democratic National Committee hack to Russia.
+In October, all 17 intelligence agencies signed onto a statement attributing the DNC hack to Russia.

 Russia has denied involvement.